yeshpal-jain-seagate/cortx-motr/doc/HLD_Catalogue_Service.rst

 Catalogues are used by other Motr sub-systems, to store and access meta-data.
 Distributed meta-data storage is implemented on top of cas.

+************
+Definitions
+************

+- catalogue: a container for records.
+A catalogue is explicitly created and deleted by a user and has an identifier, assigned by the user;

+- record: a key-value pair;

+- key: an arbitrary sequence of bytes, used to identify a record in a catalogue;

+- value: an arbitrary sequence of bytes, associated with a key;

+- key order: total order, defined on keys within a given container.
+Iterating through the container, returns keys in this order.
+The order is defined as lexicographical order of keys, interpreted as bit-strings.

+- user: any Motr component or external application using a cas instance by sending fops to it.

+**************
+Requirements
+**************

+- [r.cas.persistency]: modifications to catalogues are stored persistently;

+- [r.cas.atomicity]: operations executed as part of particular cas fop are atomic w.r.t. service failures.
+If the service crashes and restarts, either all or none modifications are visible to the future queries;

+- [r.cas.efficiency]: complexity of catalogue query and modification is logarithmic in the number of records in the catalogue;

+- [r.cas.vectored]: cas operations are vectored.
+Multiple records can be queried or updated by the same operation;

+- [r.cas.scatter-gather-scatter]: input and output parameters (keys and values) of an operation are provided by the user in arbitrary vectored buffers to avoid data-copy;

+- [r.cas.creation]: there is an operation to create and delete a catalogue with user provided identifier;

+- [r.cas.identification]: a catalogue is uniquely identified by a non-reusable 120-bit identifier;

+- [r.cas.fid]: catalogue identifier, together with a fixed 8-bit prefix form the catalogue fid;

+- [r.cas.unique-keys]: record keys are unique within a given catalogue;

+- [r.cas.variable-size-keys]: keys with different sizes are supported;

+- [r.cas.variable-size-values]: values with different sizes are supported;

+- [r.cas.locality]: the implementation guarantees that spatial (in key order) together with temporal locality of accesses to the same catalogue is statistically optimal.
+That is, consecutive access to records with close keys is more efficient than random access;

+- [r.cas.cookies]: a service returns to the user an opaque cookie together with every returned record, plus a cookie for a newly inserted record.
+This cookie is optionally passed by the user (along with the key) to later access the same record.
+The cookie might speed up the access.

+******************
+Design Highlights
+******************

+A catalogue, exported by cas is local: records of the catalogue are stored in the meta-data back-end (BE) in the instance where cas is running.
+A catalogue is implemented as a BE b-tree.
+New fid type is registered for catalogue fids.

+*************************
+Functional Specification
+*************************

+Catalogue service introduces and accepts the following fop types:

+- CREATE: create a catalogue, given user-supplied fid and flags;

+- DELETE: delete a catalogue, given its fid.
+All records are deleted from the catalogue;

+In addition, there are fops for operations on catalogues, which all take catalogue fid as a parameter.

+- PUT: given a vector of records, insert each record in the catalogue, or update its value if the record with such key already exists;

+- GET: given a vector of keys, lookup and return the vector of matching values, together with indicators for the missing keys;

+- DEL: given a vector of keys, delete the matching records from the catalogue;

+- NEXT: given a vector of keys, lookup next N (in the ascending key order) records for each key and return them.